Re: "Nothing is permanent in this world". by TiglathPILESER: 9:42pm On Dec 18, 2022 |

 I don't have the limbs to climb up there again and the cost of cleaning keeps getting higher."

-I have seen a lot more things.
 How yesterday became the day before, how today became yesterday, and how tomorrow became today.

 How the past became history, how the present became the past, and how the future became the present.
-Nothing ever remains where it is.

 Your strength, your muscles, your beauty, your wealth, your guts, your worth, your courage, your talent, your YOU, will progressively diminish until it returns to its source.